-- 14.2 The Council will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and adopt a risk based inspection programme.
-All enforcement action is taken having regard to the Regulatory Services Enforcement policy. - 14.3 The main enforcement and compliance role of the Licensing Authority in terms of the Act, is to ensure compliance with the Premises Licence and other permissions which it authorises.
+- 14.2 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible, and adopt a risk-based inspection programme.
+All enforcement action is taken having regard to the Council's Licensing Enforcement Policy. - 14.3 The main enforcement and compliance role of the Licensing Authority in terms of the Act, is to ensure compliance with the Premises Licence and other permissions which it authorises.
 The Gambling Commission is the enforcement body for Operating and Personal Licences.
-Concerns about the manufacture, supply or repair of gaming machines are not dealt with by the Council but will be notified to the Gambling Commission. - 14.4 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of Local Authorities and will have regard to best practice. - 14.5 Where appropriate, complaints will be investigated in accordance with the stepped approach outlined in the Colchester Borough's Enforcement Policy.
-A copy of this document is available on the Council website.
-In the first instance we encourage complaints to be raised directly with the licensee or business concerned. - 14.6 As part of its ongoing inspection regime, The Council may carryout test purchasing to ascertain if a licensee has robust policies in place to prevent underage gambling.
-Operators will always be advised of the outcome of the test.
+Concerns about the manufacture, supply or repair of gaming machines are not dealt with by the Licensing Authority but will be notified to the Gambling Commission. - 14.4 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of Local Authorities and will have regard to best practice. - 14.5 Where appropriate, complaints will be investigated in accordance with the stepped approach outlined in the Council's Licensing Enforcement Policy.
+A copy of this document is available on the Licensing Authority website.
+In the first instance we encourage complaints to be raised directly with the licensee or business concerned.

+- 14.6 As part of its ongoing inspection regime, The Licensing Authority may carry out test purchasing to ascertain if a licensee has robust policies in place to prevent underage gambling.
+Licence Holders will always be advised of the outcome of the test.
 Where operators carry out their own test purchasing, The Licensing Authority expect to be advised of the results.
 Should the results show a failure then the Licensing Authority will, in the first instance, work with the operator to review and improve their policies and procedures. - 14.7 Where there is a Primary Authority Scheme in place, the Licensing Authority will seek guidance from the Primary Authority before taking any enforcement action on matters covered by that scheme.
-At the time of the publication of this policy there were four Primary Authority arrangements with host local authorities:
+At the time of the publication of this policy the following Primary Authority arrangements were in place with host local authorities: